ChayonDas/ChayonDasPortfolio/README.md

-# Interactive Bisection Method with Neumorphic Interface
+#  Interactive Root Finder for Non-Linear Equations

 This project is an interactive application built using Python's Tkinter that visualizes the Bisection Method for finding roots of a function.
 It is designed with a Neumorphic interface style and includes error analysis with 2D and 3D visualizations.